pemre/demo/hotel/angular/README.md

 ## Development server

+Install `angular-cli` if not installed already: `$ npm install -g @angular/cli`

+Run `npm install` to install node modules.

-Run `ng serve` for a dev server.
+Now you can run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding